Help us improve your experience.

 • Unsupported parameters in the SubscribeRequest include suppress_redundant, heartbeat_level, allow_aggregation, and qos.

-• Only PROTO encoding is supported.
+• PROTO encoding is the only supported encoding.

 • Extensions in SubscribeRequest messages are not supported